Trump endorsements slow and prompt a scramble by candidates, advisers

 In the Senate race in Arizona, Trump has publicly tried to focus the endorsement discussion around pressuring one of the candidates to launch a new investigation of the 2020 election in the state, which Trump lost.
 Whether he endorses, advisers say, probably hinges on how much Attorney General Mark Brnovich does to convince Trump he is taking the former president’s claims about the 2020 election seriously.

-“People want to know whether Attorney General Brnovich is up to doing the right thing, or is it just politics as usual,” Trump said in a statement Friday, suggesting how his endorsement could be won.
+“People want to know whether Attorney General Brnovich is up to doing the right thing, or is it just politics as usual,” Trump said in a March 18 statement, suggesting how his endorsement could be won.

 Brnovich is being advised by former Trump campaign manager Bill Stepien and his partner Justin Clark, who have taken on several clients.
 They have said they are not in the in the business of promising endorsements to clients, but their website prominently features photos of Trump.